Chapter I: Requiem Aeternam

 —From here, your creation also seems as destruction.

 —Creation and destruction imply the same thing: change.
 Both states come from the same source.
-A picture that for some can result both elegant and macabre.
+Such imagery can result both elegant and macabre.

 —Yes.
-Like skulls and roses.
-What a uncanny idea is for human mind the deletion of bounds.
+Like skullflowers.
+What an uncanny idea is for human mind the deletion of bounds.

-—And are we that bounded?
-Do you long with such desperation to return to your secluded life and the pain and suffering that this caused you?
+—And are we bounded?
+Do you long with such desperation to return to your secluded life and the pain and suffering this caused to you?

-As I utter these words, I see how the Wandering Wolf emerges from darkness peeking between my legs.
+As I utter these words, I see the Wandering Wolf emerging from darkness peeking between my legs.
 He appears drooling and smacking its lips.
 Crystalline and glutinous slobber overflows his snout until falling to the ground.
-Its blue eyes fixed on his, which, like an oscillating and sizzling bonfire in the midst of absolute darkness, mesmerise us both.
+Its blue eyes fixed on his, which, like an swaying and sizzling bonfire in the midst of absolute darkness, mesmerise us both.
 All it wants is to pounce on him to split his jugular and carotids.
 I realise it eager to do what instinctively covets since the day I met Constantine.
-We both on the same side.
+We both samesiding.
 We both aching for the same.
 Blood, blood, blood.
-The wolf would be enraptured to see how the blood spatters from his neck would spray up and stain my face with red.
+The wolf would be enraptured to see how the blood spatters from his neck would spray up and redstain my face.
 The darkness we saw looming over us a while ago descends as night falls and begins to sink us.

 Constantine lies in my arms like a shuddering child.
 The idea of hange frightens and disturbs him, but simultaneously, causes him curiosity.
 He must learn the only constant in this universe is change.
 Even our reflections in the other's gaze are no longer the same because these vanish with each blinking, in the same way, we both dissipate as fog.